Ndwani/Mohrs-Circle/README.md

 2. This is project is in working progress

  # Background
-A summary of what the module does
+A summary of what the module achieves